-There are many stories of high profile athletes using bee pollen on a regular basis to enhance their athletic performance.
+There are many stories of high-profile athletes using bee pollen on a regular basis to enhance their athletic performance.
 Mohammed Ali reportedly consumed bee pollen regularly throughout the duration of his career.
 A Finnish Olympic track coach, Antii Lananaki, reported the regular use of bee pollen supplements by her track team and was quoted saying, "our studies show it significantly improves their performance with no negative side effects."
 A published study conducted by former Olympic Coach, Remi Korchemny, showed that bee pollen shortens recovery time after intense exercise, increased recovery time of heart rate and blood pressure, and enhanced athletic performance in repeated intense activities.
-Bee Pollen is one of the most complete super foods in existence.
-It is loaded with vitamins, minerals, enzymes and phytonutrients, as well as an abundance of amino acids that can help you to recover more rapidly after an intense workout.
-Bee Pollen is also comprised of 25% protein, and has a very high ORAC rating as it is loaded with anti-oxidants.
-Since anti-oxidants protect muscles from oxidation during strenuous training, Bee Pollen is is an excellent option to support more rapid recovery.
+Bee Pollen is one of the most complete superfoods in existence.
+It is loaded with vitamins, minerals, enzymes, and phytonutrients, as well as an abundance of amino acids that can help you to recover more rapidly after an intense workout.
+Bee Pollen is also comprised of 25% protein and has a very high ORAC rating as it is loaded with anti-oxidants.
+Since anti-oxidants protect muscles from oxidation during strenuous training, Bee Pollen is an excellent option to support more rapid recovery.
 Taking Bee Pollen is also one of the best ways to replace minerals and electrolytes lost through sweating.
-The high doses of minerals, including potassium and magnesium are perfect for this purpose.
+The high doses of minerals, including potassium and magnesium, are perfect for this purpose.
 If you want to increase your ability to handle a high volume of training, bee pollen can help.
 Combine with raw honey or royal jelly for extra benefits!

 By providing nutrients for neurotransmitter production, bee pollen helps to restore brain chemistry balance and related feelings of well-being and satisfaction.